 And what about highlighting some of your favorite products and sources of inspiration?
 This will help potential recruiters and others to understand where you are coming from and (crucially) where you want to go.

 The Sector-Based Product Management Portfolio

 What if you are really an expert within a particular sphere?

 Product Management jobs often come about through horizontal moves.
-You started working at something else, and then you got the opportunity of transferring your skills to PMing within the same company.
+You started working at something else, and then you got the opportunity of transferring your skills to product management within the same company.
 Over the years, you start accumulating knowledge, abilities and business contacts.
 And the rest is history: you become attached to an industry, whether this is health, dating apps or education.

 This is a great opportunity to “brand” your portfolio.
 By tying yourself to a particular sector, you can target the community.
-You know the jargon, you are aware of the communities’ trends… It can be very powerful to show that you are riding the wave in terms of what is going on in the sector.
+You know the jargon, you are aware of the communities’ trends… It can be very powerful to show that you're riding the wave in terms of what is going on in the sector.
 That is, linking your career history to the latest transformations in the industry.

 The Skill-Centered Product Management Portfolio

 Then again, you could be a full-spectrum PM.
 This means that you have enacted change across functions and industries.
 You cannot really point to a certain area of the economy where you're settled.
 Rather, you seem to have a lot of diverse connections to different aspects of Product Management.